davidje13/collection-storage/README.md

 The MongoDB and PostgreSQL databases support changing indices in any way at a later point.
 In a later deploy, you can simply create your collection with different indices, and the necessary changes will happen automatically.
+DynamoDB indices will also be updated automatically but note that this may take some time and will use up capacity on the indices.
 Note that Redis does not currently support changing or removing existing indices, and will not index existing data if a new index is added.